rubisco-sfa/ILAMB/doc/install.rst

 * netCDF4_, a python/numpy interface to the netCDF C library
 * cfunits_, a python interface to UNIDATA’s Udunits-2 library with CF extensions
 * basemap_, a matplotlib toolkit which is a library for plotting 2D data on maps
+* sympy_, a python library for symbolic mathematics

 While the ILAMB package itself is not built to exploit parallelism, the application we have written using the ILAMB package to perform